mariuszmarzec/cheatDay/TESTING_SCENARIOS.md

 Then user sees weights screen
 And user sees updated max possible weight

-XI: user updates target weight
+XII: user updates target weight
 Given user is logged in
 And user has weights results
 And user sees home screen